Sociology 243k, Social Change: Global Perspectives

 College Building South- Map Room C. Chase-Dunn

 v.
-1-4-09
+3-15-11

-This graduate seminar focuses on theories and research on human socio-cultural evolution with attention to the world historical development of normative, political and economic institutions.
+This graduate seminar focuses on theories and research on human sociocultural evolution with attention to the world historical development of normative, political and economic institutions.
 The world historical evolution of socio-cultural systems includes comparative and historical sociology, global political economy, and studies of contemporary global social change in comparative and long-term perspective.

-Requirements: Grades will be based on attendance, participation in discussion, a short-answer essay take-home midterm, and a five-page essay.
+Requirements: Grades will be based on attendance, participation in discussion, a short-answer essay take-home midterm and a five-page essay.

 Books available in the Campus Store are: